Formula RPD Specifications and Rules

 Certain conditions and exceptions may apply.
 (Note x)

-The formula rpd car was designed with a nominal 81” wheelbase.
-However, the rear suspension arms are designed so that they can be turned over, moving the rear wheels back 1”, giving a nominal 82” wheelbase.
-We have not tested with the 82” wheelbase, but it is an available adjustment, and therefore legal.
-It may be advantageous under some circumstances.
-There is a 1” tolerance in either direction beyond the full nominal wheelbase range (i.e., anything from 80” to 83” is legal).
+The Formula RPD car was designed with a nominal 81-inch wheelbase.
+However, the rear suspension arms can be flipped, moving the rear wheels back one inch to create a nominal 82-inch wheelbase.
+While we have not yet tested the 82-inch configuration, it is an available adjustment and is therefore legal.
+This may prove advantageous under certain conditions.
+A tolerance of one inch in either direction beyond the full nominal range is permitted, making any wheelbase from 80 to 83 inches legal.

-The car must roll freely through a frame that is 66 in. wide.
-(That gives about 1” tolerance beyond a normal set-up.)
-The tires can rub lightly, but it can’t be forced through, nor is it legal for the crew to lift the car so the wheels droop to get it through.
+The car must roll freely through a 66-inch-wide frame.
+This provides about one inch of tolerance beyond a standard setup.
+Tires may rub lightly, but the car cannot be forced through, nor is it legal for the crew to lift the car to make the wheels droop for clearance.

-Officials may wave the maximum width limit in a post-race inspection if there is apparent damage from an on-track incident.
+Officials may waive the maximum width limit during a post-race inspection if apparent damage from an on-track incident is found.

 Any conventional shock absorber (“shock”, damper) may be used, but